 People have always been fascinated by the desire to reach the sky.
 While we don’t have wings to fly, we certainly have the brains and the skills to build towers whose tips always aspire to reach beyond the clouds.
 Here is a list of the 15 of the world’s most beautiful towers that have been astounding people ever since they have been built.
-And don’t forget to check the list of 25 most beautiful places of the world.
+Also we recommend you to check our list of Top 20 Tallest Buildings in The World.

 Burj Khalifa, Dubai, UAE